Top 5 FAQs on MQTT Sparkplug and How HiveMQ Can Help

 Apart from offering TLS encryption of data at rest, HiveMQ also offers an extension named Enterprise Security Extension(ESE) for data in motion.
 The HiveMQ Enterprise Security Extension allows you to integrate existing enterprise security systems into your HiveMQ device authentication and authorization workflow.
 It provides a single source of truth for device authentication and authorization information across multiple HiveMQ brokers operating in a cluster and management for the security information.
 The HiveMQ Enterprise Security Extensions include the following capabilities:

-• Integration with third-party enterprise security systems, like SQL databases, OAuth/OpenID Connect provider via JSON Web Tokens, LDAP server, and MS Active Directory
+Integration with third-party enterprise security systems, like SQL databases, OAuth/OpenID Connect provider via JSON Web Tokens, LDAP server, and MS Active Directory

-• Allow for fine-grained authorization rules that can specify permissions for specific clients or groups of clients
+Allow for fine-grained authorization rules that can specify permissions for specific clients or groups of clients

-• Provides a structured access log for tracking security-related device information
+Provides a structured access log for tracking security-related device information

-• Access control for the HiveMQ Control Center
+Access control for the HiveMQ Control Center

 For further information, please visit our MQTT Sparkplug Solution.
-To implement MQTT Sparkplug specification in your industry 4.0 setup to bring OT IT data interoperability and accelerate digital transformation, try out HIveMQ MQTT Platform today.
+To implement MQTT Sparkplug specification in your industry 4.0 setup, to bring OT IT data interoperability and accelerate digital transformation, try out HIveMQ MQTT Platform today.

-author Ravi Subramanyan
+Ravi Subramanyan

-Ravi Subramanyan is a Product Marketing and Management leader with extensive experience delivering high-quality products and services that have generated revenues and cost savings of over $10B for companies such as Motorola, GE, Bosch, and Weir.
+Ravi Subramanyan, Director of Industry Solutions, Manufacturing at HiveMQ, has extensive experience delivering high-quality products and services that have generated revenues and cost savings of over $10B for companies such as Motorola, GE, Bosch, and Weir.
+Ravi has successfully launched products, established branding, and created product advertisements and marketing campaigns for global and regional business teams.